oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 A recursive hierarchy does not need to be as uniform as a leveled hierarchy.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` contains a path with single-valued segments ending in a primitive property.
 This path points to the property holding the node identifier of the node in the hierarchy.
+Entities for which this path evaluates to null are not nodes of the hierarchy (sometimes called "orphans").
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
 There MUST NOT be any cycles in the traversal of parent links.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.